What Does Your Bag Tell About You?

 Always be selling, always be closing.
 You mean business and there is no space for frivolities in your life.
 A sleek briefcase will carry all your essentials up to the C-suite where you belong from the day you were born.

 Keep your briefcase contents neat and organized.
 Calcified mints and ancient chap sticks belong to the bin.
 Your old receipts should already be at your accountant or at HR waiting to be reimbursed.
+The content of your briefcase should reflect 100% your personal brand at all times.

-Join 2,125 other subscribers.
+Join 2,126 other subscribers.

 6. Sports Bag

+The gym is your second home and you love to stay in shape.
+You are often wearing sneakers and you have done several charity runs in your company jersey.
 Air your bag frequently and wash your gear after every use.
 Store your shoes and all wet or damp items (hello, marinated gym towel) in a special compartment or in a plastic bag.

+Avoid bringing your gym bag to the office canteen or to a restaurant.
+People will assume that it contains workout clothes that don’t belong to a place where people are eating.
 Avoid storing work-related items in your gym bag but I understand that sometimes you have no choice.
 Then use a bag organizer or a plastic bag to keep these items separately.

-7. Canvas Shopping Bag
+7. Canvas Tote Bag

 Canvas shopping bags have become very popular freebies and by now everyone has at least five of them.
 Carrying your company’s canvas tote shows that you’re a team player and your business partners love to see you toting theirs.
+There are also many really nice designs that you can buy to support your local businesses, events, charities, causes, cultural events and artists.

 Canvas shopping bags have a strong eco-vibe with a warm sense of belonging to a community.
-While these are actually not appropriate work bags, they will help you to show your softer side.
+While these are actually not appropriate work bags, they will help you to show your softer side, and you see them everywhere!
+And let’s admit it, sometimes you just need to carry an extra bag with you.

 8. Plastic Shopping Bag